 Tim Mulrooney is originally from Long Valley, New Jersey.
 He is a 1995 graduate of Columbia University in New York City, where he was a member of the wrestling team.
-After graduating from Columbia, he taught at the John Carroll School, a coeducational private high school in Bel Air, Maryland.
-While teaching at John Carroll, he earned his Master's degree in Computer Science at Loyola College in Baltimore.
-Those studies, combined with his teaching earth science, elicited an interest in the burgeoning discipline of geographic information systems (GIS) and remote sensing.
-He entered the geography graduate program at the University of Idaho in 1999.
+After graduating from Columbia, Mulrooney taught at the John Carroll School, a coeducational private high school in Bel Air, Maryland.
+While teaching at John Carroll, he earned an M.S. degree in Computer Science at Loyola College in Baltimore.
+Those studies, combined with teaching earth science, elicited Mulrooney’s interest in the burgeoning discipline of geographic information systems (GIS) and remote sensing.
+Mulrooney entered the geography graduate program at the University of Idaho in 1999.

-Before his appointment at NCCU, he did GIS research at the Center for Community Safety at Winston-Salem State University.
-In this position, he used maps and spatial analysis to assess quality of life issues such as crime analysis, re-entry mapping, environmental justice and issues related to education.
+Before Mulrooney was appointed at North Carolina Central University, he did GIS research at the Center for Community Safety at Winston-Salem State University (WSSU).
+In this position, Mulrooney used maps and spatial analysis to assess quality-of-life issues such as crime analysis, re-entry mapping, environmental justice and issues related to education.

-He has a vested interest in all forms of GIS, including GIS metadata and data quality standards, GIS education and subject areas in which GIS can be implemented at the college and high school level.
+Mulrooney has a vested interest in all forms of GIS, including GIS metadata and data quality standards, GIS education and subject areas in which GIS can be implemented at the college and high school level.
 Whether we realize it or not, we all use GIS in some form or another on a daily basis.
-Every phenomena has a spatial component and the democratization of GIS software and data can aid in a variety of different disciplines and communities if used properly.
-He sees GIS as a powerful tool to reinforce STEM research or to bridge social science research with STEM disciplines and feels that GIS is an effective technical skill that can set job applicants apart from those who do not have these skills.
-He recently completed a third-year grant provided by the United States Department of Agriculture (USDA) to use GIS to measure facets of rural food security, or one’s ability to have safe and reliable access to affordable and nutritious food.
+Every phenomenon has a spatial component, and the democratization of GIS software and data can aid in a variety of different disciplines and communities if used properly.
+Mulrooney completed a three-year grant provided by the United States Department of Agriculture (USDA) to use GIS to measure facets of rural food security, or one’s ability to have safe and reliable access to affordable and nutritious food.
 The term “food desert,” which represents low-income areas far from fresh food, has been used to delineate food-insecure regions.
-However, contemporary research has shown the over-availability of poor food sources (fast-food and convenience stores) over healthy ones is more of a determinant of poor health outcomes than just the absence of healthy food.
+However, contemporary research has shown the over-availability of poor food sources (fast-food and convenience stores) over healthy ones is more of a determinant of poor health outcomes than an absence of healthy food.
 Mulrooney is continuing on with this work on another three-year USDA-funded grant to explore the integrity of data used in the spatial and aspatial analysis of the food environment.
 This includes the development of field applications to collect in-situ data as well as data mining techniques to comb through voluminous amounts of spatial data.

-As an educator, he works hard to facilitate data-driven decision making through the latest technology and the projects he presents in his classes.
-There are copious amounts of data on which we make decisions, and the ability to download, import, create, analyze, map and render data in all forms is absolutely essential in the workforce.
-He has had 22 students earn awards at conferences and workshops such as the NCCU Research Symposium, North Carolina Geographical Society Annual Meeting, the North Carolina GIS Conference and the National Society for Black Engineers Annual Conference.
-Professionally, he takes his biggest pride in former students who fostered these skills and have gone onto successful careers in the field at places such as the North Carolina Department of Transportation, City of Durham, Environmental Protection Agency, Lowe’s Corporation, National Forest Service, Army Corps of Engineers, real estate firms and private contractors or students who have gone onto Ph.D. programs at places such as North Carolina State University, North Carolina A&T State University and the University of North Carolina, Greensboro.
+As an educator, Mulrooney works hard to facilitate data-driven decision making through the latest technology and the projects he presents in his classes.
+There are copious amounts of data on which we make decisions; the ability to download, import, create, analyze, map and render data in all forms is absolutely essential in the workforce.
+Mulrooney has had 22 students earn awards at conferences and workshops such as the NCCU Research Symposium, the North Carolina Geographical Society Annual Meeting, the North Carolina GIS Conference and the National Society for Black Engineers Annual Conference.
+Professionally, Mulrooney’s biggest source of pride comes from former students who fostered their skills and have moved on to successful careers in the field at places such as the North Carolina Department of Transportation, City of Durham, Environmental Protection Agency, Lowe’s Corporation, National Forest Service, Army Corps of Engineers, real estate firms and private contractors or students who have gone onto Ph.D. programs at places such as North Carolina State University, North Carolina A&T State University and the University of North Carolina at Greensboro.

-Outside of school, he enjoys traveling and sports.
-He competes in marathons and triathlons.
-He set his PR (personal record) at the 2017 Peak to Creek Marathon in Morganton, NC, and competed at the 2019 Boston Marathon.
+Outside of school, Mulrooney enjoys traveling and sports.
+He has competed in marathons and triathlons.
+He set his personal record (PR) at the 2017 Peak to Creek Marathon in Morganton, North Carolina, and competed at the 2019 Boston Marathon.

 - Mulrooney, Timothy.
 2015.
 Final Report: Applying QA/QC Procedures to Quantitatively Measure the Quality of NC DOT GIS Data.
 A Summary of NC DOT GIS Data.
 Report for North Carolina Department of Transportation.
 64 pp.